-This project builds on the priority action identified by the Upper Columbia Regional Technical Team (RTT), which identified assessment of passage at the Icicle Creek boulder field (RM 5.6) as a priority action (RTT Biological Strategy Priorities - 2013), as well as-
+This project builds on the priority action identified by the RTT, which identified assessment of passage at the Icicle Creek boulder field (RM 5.6) as a priority action (RTT Biological Strategy Priorities - 2013).
+Among the ecological concerns highlighted in the Biological Strategy (2013), the top two relate to Habitat Quantity and the natural (uncertain) and anthropogenic barriers.
+EDT and ICTRT intrinsic potential models predict access to the upper Icicle would yield very large increases in capacity for steelhead.